 Cat lovers will tell you cats can share traits but each has its personality.
 Much of its behavior derives from early experiences or lack thereof.
 Cats can be solitary creatures but appreciate human companionship.
 A cat may need outdoor access.
 They are infamous wanderers.

 These favorite animals are pretty much low maintenance.
-They don’t necessarily need training, walking, supervised exercise, etc. They do need care and attention.
+They don’t necessarily need training, walking, supervised exercise, etc. But despite what some people think, cats do need care and attention.
 They will fit into the busy lifestyle but that doesn’t mean they don’t need you.

 Cats thrive on varying interactions.
 They’re just as likely to adapt to a busy household as a small, single-person home.
 You can learn about the personalities of cats with a little research or through conversations with a vet or breeder.